mrhello291/pptContradictionDetector/README.md

 ### Current Limitations

-- **OCR Not Implemented**: Images within slides are detected but text extraction requires additional OCR setup
+- **External Dependencies**: The tool relies on external command-line tools like `libreoffice` and `ImageMagick` to convert presentations to images, which can be sensitive to system configuration.
-- **Chart Analysis**: Limited analysis of chart data vs. visual chart content
+- **Large Presentation Performance**: Very large presentations may be limited by the Gemini API's token limits for multimodal content.
-- **Language Support**: Optimized for English presentations
+- **Language Support**: Optimized for English presentations.
-- **File Formats**: Supports .pptx files primarily (.ppt support limited)
+- **File Formats**: Supports .pptx files primarily.

 ### Future Enhancements

-- OCR integration for image text extraction
+- **Pure-Python Rendering**: Replace external command-line tools (`libreoffice`, `magick`) with pure-Python libraries to remove external dependencies.
-- Chart and graph content analysis
+- **Advanced Inconsistency Types**: Develop custom models or prompts for more nuanced detection (e.g., logical flaws in arguments, conflicting financial models).
-- Multi-language support
+- **Multi-language Support**: Extend the tool's capabilities to analyze presentations in different languages.
-- Integration with presentation creation tools
+- **Integration with other tools**: Build a user interface or integrate with presentation creation platforms.
-- Batch processing capabilities
+- **Batch processing capabilities**
-- Web interface option
+- **Support for other document formats** like PDF and DOCX.

 ## 🚨 Error Handling